DeniseWorthen/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 Detailed descriptions of the supported suites can be found with the `CCPP v5.0.0 Scientific Documentation <https://dtcenter.ucar.edu/GMTB/v5.0.0/sci_doc/>`_.

 ---------------------------------------
-*The Data stream configuration file*
+*The data stream configuration file*
 ---------------------------------------
 A data stream is a time series of input forcing files.
 A data stream file describes the information about those input forcing files.